Fish In Red Gravy

 1/4 teaspoon salt

-Make a roux by heating oil then add flour to hot oil and stir on medium heat until roux is a dark caramel color.
-Take your time not to burn the roux.
-Add vegetables and cook 10 minutes on medium-low heat stirring often.
+In a large heavy pot, make a roux by heating the oil then adding the flour and stirring on medium heat until roux is a dark caramel color.

-Add tomatoes, green chilies, and seasonings.
-Cook on low heat on the stove for 2-3 hours stirring occasionally or transfer into a crock pot and cook for at least a few hours.
+Add tomatoes, green chilies, and seasonings to simmer on low heat for 2-3 hours stirring occasionally, or transfer into a crock pot and cook on high for at least a few hours.

-Transfer the gravy to a large, heavy pot and add the seasoned fish.
-Cook on low heat for 30 minutes or until fish is done.
+Add the seasoned fish to the rich red gravy and cook on medium-low heat for 30 minutes or until fish is done.